haddol7/The-Last-Job/README.md

 ### Notes/Tips
 > * You don't belong to the army, the robots would not identify you as an ally.
 Avoid or neutralize them.
 > * You have access to most of core facilities of the complex.
-Try utilizing inner facilities if you find some.
+Try utilizing them if you find some.
 > * Radioactive fallout spreads throughout the sector.
 Check the geiger counter as the magnitude varies from area to area.

 <div align="center">